Human reproduction: Male reproductive system

-The male reproductive system contains two main divisions: the testes where sperm are produced, and the penis which discharges the sperm as semen (this is known as an ejaculation).
+The male reproductive system contains two main divisions: the testicles where sperm are produced, and the penis where semen is ejaculated through the urethra.
 In humans, both of these organs are outside the abdominal cavity.
-Having the testes outside the abdomen facilitates temperature regulation of the sperm, which require specific temperatures to survive about 2-3 °C less than the normal body temperature i.e. 37 °C. In particular, the extraperitoneal location of the testes may result in a 2-fold reduction in the heat-induced contribution to the spontaneous mutation rate in male germinal tissues compared to tissues at 37 °C. If the testicles remain too close to the body, it is likely that the increase in temperature will harm the spermatozoa formation, making conception more difficult.
+Having the testicles outside the abdomen facilitates temperature regulation of the sperm, which require specific temperatures to survive about 2-3 °C less than the normal body temperature i.e. 37 °C. In particular, the extraperitoneal location of the testicles may result in a 2-fold reduction in the heat-induced contribution to the spontaneous mutation rate in male germinal tissues compared to tissues at 37 °C. If the testicles remain too close to the body, it is likely that the increase in temperature will harm the spermatozoa formation, making conception more difficult.
 This is why the testes are carried in an external scrotum rather than within the abdomen; they normally remain slightly cooler than body temperature, facilitating sperm production.

+Male germ cells produced in the testes are able to perform special DNA repair processes during meiosis that act to repair DNA damages and to maintain the integrity of the genomes that are to be passed on to progeny.
+Two of these DNA repair processes are homologous recombinational repair and non-homologous end joining.

 Female reproductive system

-The female reproductive system likewise contains two main divisions: the external genitalia and the internal genitalia.
+The female reproductive system likewise contains two main divisions: the external genitalia (the vulva) and the internal genitalia.

 The ovum meets with the sperm cell: a sperm may penetrate and merge with the egg, fertilizing it with the help of certain hydrolytic enzymes present in the acrosome.
-The fertilization usually occurs in the oviducts, but can happen in the uterus itself.
+The fertilization usually occurs in the fallopian tubes, but can happen in the uterus itself.
 The zygote then becomes implanted in the lining of the uterus, where it begins the processes of embryogenesis and morphogenesis.
 When the fetus is developed enough to survive outside of the uterus, the cervix dilates and contractions of the uterus propel it through the birth canal, which is the vagina, and thereby gives external life to the newborn infant.
 This process is called childbirth.

 The ova, which are the female sex cells, are much larger than the spermatozoon and are normally formed within the ovaries of the female fetus before birth.
 They are mostly fixed in location within the ovary until their transit to the uterus, and contain nutrients for the later zygote and embryo.
-Over a regular interval known as the menstrual cycle, in response to hormonal signals, a process of oogenesis matures one ovum which is released and sent down the Fallopian tube.
+Over a regular interval known as the menstrual cycle, in response to hormonal signals, a process of oogenesis matures one ovum which is released and sent down the fallopian tube.
 If not fertilized, this egg is flushed out of the system through menstruation.

+Oocytes (female germ cells) located in the primordial follicle of the ovary are in a non-growing prophase arrested state, but are able to undergo highly efficient homologous recombinational repair of DNA damages including double-strand breaks.
+This capability allows the maintenance of genome integrity and protection of the health of offspring.